 Shared hosting is the most popular as well as the most affordable type of web hosting plan.
 Beginners and small-scale businesses mainly use it.

-Just as its name, shared hosting is when you share a large server with many other sites.
+Just as its name says, shared hosting is when you share a large server with many other sites.
 This means that your site will be stored in the same location as several other websites and it’ll use the same server resources (memory, disk space, data, CPU time).

 Using a shared web hosting plan is like living in a big apartment complex.
 You’ll live in the same building and share resources like a playground, parking, hot water, etc.

 Web hosting companies offer shared hosting plans at a much lower price by putting a lot of sites in a single machine.
-But it has many disadvantages as well.
+While that makes the price low, it has some disadvantages as well.
 Let’s go ahead and see the pros and cons of using a shared hosting plan.